 - Passenger Flows: The number of passengers passing through the concessions where we operate is the principal factor influencing sales.
-Between 2010 and 2016, total passenger traffic in North America grew at a compound annual growth rate of 3%.
-Annual North American passenger volumes were greater than 1.8 billion for the year ended December 31, 2016, and ACI projects that annual North American passenger volumes will grow at a 3% compound annual growth rate between 2017 and 2025, surpassing 2.0 billion by 2019. - Product Pricing: Our concession agreements typically allow a maximum mark-up above prices at certain comparable Main Street stores to offset the additional cost of operating within the airport environment, and some of our duty-free concession agreements benchmark our prices against those in duty-free stores in other airports.
+Between 2010 and 2017, total passenger traffic in North America grew at a compound annual growth rate of 3%.
+Annual North American passenger volumes were greater than 1.8 billion for the year ended December 31, 2017, and ACI projects that annual North American passenger volumes will grow at a 3% compound annual growth rate between 2018 and 2026, surpassing 2.0 billion by 2019. - Product Pricing: Our concession agreements typically allow a maximum mark-up above prices at certain comparable Main Street stores to offset the additional cost of operating within the airport environment, and some of our duty-free concession agreements benchmark our prices against those in duty-free stores in other airports.
 In order to drive our organic growth, our pricing strategy reflects positioning and continuous monitoring of prices, including the pricing policies of our suppliers, and targeted marketing of specific products in certain concessions. - Net Sales Productivity: Productivity may be improved through increased penetration (i.e., the number of travelers who actually buy products compared to total travelers the concession is exposed to) and average spend per customer.
 In the past, we have sought to influence both measures to improve net sales, through infrastructure changes, such as improving the layout, location and accessibility of our shops, and marketing and promotional activities, such as signposting inside and outside the stores and special offers, product variety, active selling by our sales staff and improved customer service.

-We also present like-for-like growth on a constant currency basis by keeping exchange rates constant for each relevant month of the prior period to account for fluctuations in foreign exchange rates during such respective periods.
+We also present like-for-like growth on a constant currency basis by keeping exchange rates constant for each month being compared to remove fluctuations in foreign exchange rates during such respective periods.

-Net new stores and expansions growth is impacted by the modification of store retail concepts and the addition of new stores to our portfolio by negotiating expansions into additional retail space with our landlords to replace other travel industry retailers at existing concessions as their contracts expire and by expanding into newly created retail space.
-In addition, net new stores and expansions growth is also impacted by concession agreements that expire and which we are unable to renew.
-From December 31, 2017 to December 31, 2018, concessions representing approximately 15% of our net sales for the year ended December 31, 2017 are scheduled to expire.
+Net new stores and expansions growth is impacted by the modification of store retail concepts and the addition of new stores to our portfolio.
+We accomplish this by negotiating expansions into additional retail space with our landlords, to replace other travel industry retailers at existing concessions as their contracts expire and by expanding into newly created retail "white space."
 We also expand into new markets and regularly submit proposals and respond to requests for proposals or directly negotiate with potential landlords for new concessions.
+In addition, net new stores and expansions growth is also impacted by concession agreements that expire and our ability to renew such agreements.
+Concessions that are scheduled to expire in 2019 represent approximately 11 % of our net sales for the year ended December 31, 2018.